Hannah's Desk

 The Department

-Occidental’s Diplomacy and World Affairs programme is housed in Johnson Hall, and I spent a disproportionate amount of my college life in that building.
-I was deeply involved in the department — not just as a student taking classes but as someone who showed up to office hours, worked as a research assistant, coordinated events, and treated the faculty as intellectual partners rather than just instructors.
+Occidental’s Diplomacy and World Affairs program is housed in Johnson Hall, and I spent a disproportionate amount of my college life in that building.
+I was deeply involved in the department - not just as a student taking classes but as someone who showed up to office hours, worked as a research assistant, coordinated events, and treated the faculty as intellectual partners rather than just instructors.

 The Young Initiative and Student Government

 Outside the classroom, two roles defined much of my time at Occidental.
-As Program Assistant for the Young Initiative on the Global Political Economy, I spent nearly three years coordinating events across the DWA department — including the annual United Nations Week — managing speaker logistics, venue bookings, catering, and technology needs.
-I spearheaded the production of the biannual newsletter and co-authored the annual report, consolidating data on project funding, event impact, and scholarship distributions for donors and alumni.
+As Program Assistant for the Young Initiative on the Global Political Economy, I spent nearly three years coordinating events across the DWA department - including the annual United Nations Week - managing speaker logistics, venue bookings, catering, and technology needs.
+I spearheaded the production of the biannual newsletter and co-authored the annual report, consolidating data on project funding, event impact, and scholarship distributions for donors, alumni, and other partners.
 The work was operational and editorial in equal measure: managing the logistics of getting a panel together and then writing about what was said at it.

 Study Abroad